40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 I always have trouble keeping my hair ties together.
 Somehow they are always missing when I want them but are all over the place when I don’t.
 The solution to this mess was to attach them to a carabiner.
 It keeps them all in one place, provided I remember to use it! — Rachel Douglas

-Stream these organizing shows on Netflix that will inspire you to declutter now.
+These organizing shows on Netflix will inspire you to declutter now.

 Wrapping Paper Sleeve